ChanksUMBC/CyEnts/README.md

     -PipelineCreation

         Code involved in created the NLP model.
-        Includes makePipeline.py which creates the base model that uses rule based recognition such as regular expressions and Gazeteers.
-        Includes the spaCy experimental coref project, to be intergrated with the model.
+        Contains the lists of entties we use as Gazeteers

         -TrainingData

             Various sets of training data for the ML parts of the NLP model.

     -WebScraping